Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 const passengerData = []
 ```

 Make two arrays.
-One to hold the DOM elements that will dipslay passengers.
+One to hold the DOM elements that will display passengers.
 And the other to hold the passenger data loaded from the Titanic data set.

 <!-- > -->